chinenual/synergize/docs/intro.md

 In 1984, DK (and later Mulogix) released SYNHCS - a CP/M application that ran on the Kaypro and talked to the Synergy over a serial cable.
-It opened up the full programability of the GDS on the Synergy (in fact, the SYNHCS documentation refers to the SynergyII+ and SYNHCS combo as "a better GDS").
+It opened up the full programability of the GDS on the Synergy.
+In fact, the SYNHCS documentation refers to the SynergyII+ and SYNHCS combo as "a better GDS".

 # Synergize